 Difference Between Growth Stock vs Value Stock

-Growth stocks are perceived to have substantial growth potential in the near future.
-This perception is usually held since these companies have consistently exhibited better than average earnings growth records compared to the broad market or respective industry.
-These stocks are judged as high-quality stocks or successful companies with distinguishing future prospects.
-Value stocks are perceived to be currently undervalued compared to their intrinsic value or in other words fundamental worth.
-The respective companies are fundamentally sound but for some temporary reason, they are currently considered less favorable investments by most market participants.
+Growth stocks will have substantial growth potential shortly.
+Investors usually hold this perception because these companies have consistently exhibited better-than-average earnings growth records when compared to the broad market or respective industry.
+They consider these stocks as high-quality stocks or successful companies with distinguishing prospects.
+In contrast, investors perceive value stocks as currently undervalued compared to their intrinsic value or fundamental worth.
+Although the respective companies are fundamentally sound, for some temporary reason, most market participants consider them less favorable investments.

-- Most of these growth companies pay little or no dividends since plowing back the profits for further business expansion is considered a more feasible and lucrative opportunity.
-Distinguishing future prospects could be innovative products/services, a continuous stream of innovative ideas that keep getting transformed at a fast pace, good business models or simply good management.
+- Most growth companies pay little or no dividends since plowing back the profits for further business expansion is considered a more feasible and lucrative opportunity.
+Distinguishing prospects could be innovative products/services, a continuous stream of creative ideas that keep transforming quickly, good business models, or good management.
 Most of the growth companies are new companies that are capitalizing on their innovative ideas.
-While growth stocks offer high returns on capital, chances of price declines are also high especially in the case of small unstable companies.
+While growth stocks offer high returns on capital, chances of price declines are also high, especially in the case of small unstable companies.

 - The intrinsic value of a stock is a subjective concept and can vary based on the varying assumptions made by the investor.
 The value group usually consists of comparatively larger and well-established companies with financially strong fundamentals and hence are less risky than the growth stocks.
-However, within the value group, stocks of new companies could also be there whose potential has not been fully recognized by broader market participants.
+However, within the value group, inventories of new companies could also be there whose potential has yet to be fully recognized by broader market participants.

 Head To Head Comparison Between Growth Stock and Value Stock (Infographics)